CoverGenius/django-reactive/README.rst

 Limitations
 -----------

-* `Additional properties <https://github.com/mozilla-services/react-jsonschema-form#expandable-option>`_ feature of
+* `Additional properties <https://github.com/mozilla-services/react-jsonschema-form#expandable-option>`_ ( a feature of RJSF) is not supported.
-**RJSF** is not supported.

 To implement this behaviour you can define an array schema with one property serving as a key of the object and do transformation in your JSON class.
 An example will be provided later.

 Future development
 ------------------